USS Carmita (IX-152)

 USS Carmita (IX-152) was a Trefoil-class concrete barge - a supply ship made of concrete - during World War II.
-Considered an unclassified miscellaneous vessel, she was acquired and placed in service on 11 May 1944.
+Considered an unclassified miscellaneous vessel, she was acquired and placed in service on 11 May 1944 under command of Lt.
+C. E. Burch USNR.
 The IX-152 was the second ship of the United States Navy to have the name Carmita and was named for the first Carmita, a schooner captured during the American Civil War.
-The IX-152 was originally known as Slate.
+The IX-152 was launched as "Silica", She was then renamed "Slate" before being renamed "Carmita" (IX-152).
 She was attached to Service Force, Pacific Fleet, until 25 September 1946 when she was stricken from the Naval Vessel Register.
+Commander, Naval Forces, Philippines was authorized by Chief of Naval Operations on 5 March 1947 to destroy or abandon IX-152.
+She was reported as sunk by the Ship Repair Facility, Manicani, near Samar, Philippines 27 March, 1947, location unknown.